adnant1/streamcache/README.md

 - **Hash map** — O(1) key lookups.
 - **Min-heap** — Efficiently ordered eviction queue by expiration time.
-- **Background eviction thread** — Dedicated worker thread that proactively evists expired keys.
+- **Background eviction thread** — Dedicated worker thread that proactively maintains the cache and logs.
 - **Append-only log** — Immutable event history per key.
 - **Multi-threaded** — REPL runs on the main thread, with eviction offloaded to a background worker.
 - **Standard library only** — No external dependencies.